Who Said Photography

 6. Try shooting from an unconventional perspective

 Taking a nontraditional approach to photography works great to achieve a sense of balance in your photographs.
 You may make your photographs stand out from the crowd by trying out new shooting positions and viewpoints.
 Try photographing from other angles, such as below or above the subject.
 Another option is to take pictures at an oblique angle.
 Though risky, attempting novel viewpoints may provide huge dividends if executed well.
 If you want to get a unique shot that draws attention to your subject and yet has a sense of balance, try shooting from an unusual angle.
 If your backdrop is very chaotic, this is a must-have.
-By photographing from an uncommon viewpoint, you may bring the attention to your subject and produce a balanced picture that is visually beautiful.
+By photographing from an uncommon viewpoint, you may bring attention to your subject and produce a balanced picture that is visually beautiful.

 7. Create a balance between the calm and the chaotic

 By striking a balance between the serene and the chaotic, you may give your photographs a sense of harmony.
 This may be achieved by making deliberate decisions about the placement of your focus points, the kinds of objects you utilize, and the lighting in your photographs.
-For example, you may try creating a peaceful backdrop while placing a more chaotic topic in the centre of the frame.
+For example, you may try creating a peaceful backdrop while placing a more chaotic topic in the center of the frame.
 Try out various combinations of light sources in your photographic explorations.
 For example, you may use a combination of natural daylight and fluorescent lighting to produce a balanced picture that is both tranquil and chaotic at the same time.
 You may make a shot that is both aesthetically appealing and effective in capturing the viewer’s attention by giving careful consideration to the placement of each element within the frame.

 8. Experiment with different types of symmetry